 Through these programs and information provided to the campus community, WOU encourages all to become familiar with reporting options so each can make the reporting choices that are right for them.
 Presentations are made by Abby's House throughout the academic year, including Domestic Violence Awareness Month (October), Stalking Awareness Month (January) and Sexual Assault Awareness Month (April).
-Abby's House also helps coordinate the "Healthy Masculinities Working Group" that is open to students, staff and faculty.
 Several related programs are offered throughout the year by Residence Life and Health Promotion.
 One such program is the Green Dot program, which encourages bystander intervention.
 Additionally, Campus Public Safety offers self-defense classes.